-When you wake up, do you think about mastering your day?
+When you wake up, what do you think about first?

-- Do you think about all your meetings or calls as obligations?
-Or as opportunities to learn and grow?
+- Do you think about all your meetings, calls, and obligations?

-How the ACE Technique Will Help You Master Your Day
+How the ACE Morning Practice Will Enhance Your Day

 Appreciation sets the frame to look for what’s good and positive in your life.
 We all need this reframe because without conscious intervention, our brain will habitually seek and find problems.

 It’s not our fault.
-Our brain is doing what it’s designed to do.
+Our brain is doing what it’s designed to do — respond to real threats and prepare for potential ones.
 It’s nervously looking around for something to worry about.
-That’s why it is called a nervous system.
+That’s why it is called a “nervous” system.
 It tends to be anxious.

 To override this inherent bias wired into your neurobiology, ask yourself: